socialvibe/truex-ad-renderer-web-integration/README.md

 This document describes the how to use Infillion's TrueX web ad renderer, a library that allows the presentation of interactive ads, intended for use in "Full Experience Playback" (FEP) scenarios such as video web sites or applications.

 The library provides a class called the `TruexAdRenderer` (TAR).
-TAR is supports running within any web content, specifically for desktop and mobile web content, as well as for the "Connected TV" (CTV) platforms, such as Smart TVs and game consoles, i.e. for the so-called "10 foot" experience.
+TAR supports running within any web content, specifically for desktop and mobile web content, as well as for the "Connected TV" (CTV) platforms, such as Smart TVs and game consoles, i.e. for the so-called "10 foot" experience.

 ## Setup
 The TrueX ad renderer is available as an `npm` module.
-For the typical web based development around a `package.json` project file, one adds the TrueX dependency as follows:
+For the typical web based development around a `package.json` project file, you add the TrueX dependency as follows:
 ```sh
 npm add @truex/ad-renderer
 ```